6859-sp21/a4-education/README.md

 ***Overview*** <br>
 In the first meeting, we decided to use D3 as a prototyping tool and convert D3 to github website after we finish.
 We also decided to adopt a multi-milestone stage for our A4 assignment.
 Details as below
 * 1st Milestone<br>
-Jo finished the research on how to embed D3 on the webpage, including build the website structure (5 hours) Brandon finished the bar chart ( 8 hours ) .
+ByeongJo finished the research on how to embed D3 on the webpage, including build the website structure (5 hours) Brandon finished the bar chart ( 8 hours ) .
 * 2nd Milestone<br>
-Jo finished the Gapminder (circle animation) chart animation (11 hours Brandon finish the bar chart race visualization ( 8 hours ) Prepare for the MVP demo ( 2 hours * 2)
+ByeongJo finished the Gapminder (circle animation) chart animation (11 hours Brandon finish the bar chart race visualization ( 8 hours ) Prepare for the MVP demo ( 2 hours * 2)
 * 3rd Milestone<br>
 Both of us digest the feedback from peer critiques and enhance the charts ( 8 hours *  2) Prepare write up for the final submission( 4 hours * 2 )
 * Total  Effort<br>
-Jo ( 30 hours )
+ByeongJo ( 30 hours )
 Brandon ( 30 hours )<br><br>

 **Challenges**